-If you’re looking for discount tickets to Zoo Atlanta’s Boo at the Zoo, you’re in luck.
-You have a few ways to get free & cheap admission, no coupon code required.
+If you’re looking for discount tickets to Zoo Atlanta, you’re in luck.
+You have a few ways to check out the panda twins & my favorite, the red panda, for free or on the cheap, no coupon code required.

 - If you have a library card, you can check out a family pass at Georgia’s public libraries (they’re available at participating branches in all 159 counties) & get free admission to Zoo Atlanta for a family of four.
 There’s one pass per location.
 The pass may be checked out once per year, per card, per household, and it is valid for two adults and up to two children.
-We let our membership lapse, so I think I may try this option for our next zoo trip.
 Essentially, you check out the Zoo Atlanta Family Pass DVD at the front desk of your local library, and when you return the DVD to your library, you will receive a receipt, which is required for Zoo admission.
 The pass is valid for 7 days from the date of the receipt showing the return of the DVD.
-FYI–Per the comments on previous Zoo Atlanta posts, the pass can be difficult to get, as you can’t reserve it in advance.
+FYI–Per the comments on previous Zoo Atlanta posts, the pass can be difficult to get, as some library locations won’t let you reserve the DVD in advance.
 Still, it’s worth a shot.

-- You’ll save a few dollars on adult tickets if you buy them via AtlanTIX.
-After fees, the price works out to just under $17 per ticket.
+- You’ll save a few dollars on adult tickets if you buy them via AtlanTIX; it’s just under $16 per ticket.

 General admission is regularly $21.99 for ages 12+ and $16.99 for ages 3-11.
 Military, college students, and seniors (age 65+) with ID will receive a discounted rate of $17.99.
 FYI–the Military discount is valid for up to six guests.